gSchool/DNA-release-2/02-Phase-1/99-checkpoint.md

 # Part A Checkpoint

-Welcome to your Release 2 Phase A knowledge checkpoint, in doing away with the virtual sessions the knowledge checkpoint is more robust.
+Welcome to your Module 2 Phase A knowledge checkpoint, in doing away with the virtual sessions the knowledge checkpoint is more robust.
 The instructors will be corresponding with you on your answers once submitted.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->